fusioncharts/dev_centre_docs/chart-guide/standard-charts/drag-able-charts.md

 * Drag-able area 2D chart

-Once you are done with the visual updating of data, you can submit the data, either back to the server as form data (like HTML Forms), or, to JavaScript functions present on the same page as the chart.
-These JavaScript functions can then process the data and do the needful.

 ## Drag-able Column 2D

 Let's create our first **drag-able column 2D** chart showcasing the actual and estimated inventory status for the top five food items at Bakersfield Central.